Coconut palm Sugar, sweetener for Asian sweet and savory dishes from Indonesia

 Sustainability and environmental friendliness

 Nevertheless, coconut plantations, in terms of sustainability, always offer cause for discussion.
 Often only a few manufacturers produce truly ecologically and sustainably.
 Coconut plantations should not stand on the ground of a former rainforest.
 Besides, the coconut palms for the production of coconut sugar should not be cut.
 It will spare the soil and reduce the need for space.
 When buying coconut products, pay attention to the real sustainability of the manufacturers.

 Low glycemic index

 Coconut blossom sugar is best known for its low glycemic index.
 It is a value that indicates how much a food raises blood sugar levels.
 Foods with a low glycemic index promote the body's well-being as they cause blood sugar levels to rise evenly and slowly.
 In contrast, foods with a high glycemic index cause blood sugar to proliferate.
 However, this also drops all the faster and promotes the next feeling of hunger, better known as a craving attack.

 Highly glycemic foods include, for example, household sugar and isolated carbohydrates in white flour and co.
 These extreme blood sugar fluctuations are enormous stress for the pancreas, which uses the hormone insulin to regulate blood sugar levels.
-However, the frequent consumption of high glycemic foods also overloads the body cells, making them increasingly poorly absorb ingested insulin.
+However, high glycemic foods' frequent consumption also overloads the body cells, making them increasingly poorly absorb ingested insulin.
 The consequences are type 2 diabetes, insulin resistance, or hypoglycemia.

 Coconut sugar offers a healthier alternative to household sugar, as it slowly raises blood sugar levels.
 The body remains saturated for longer and is not burdened by blood sugar fluctuations.
 For this reason, coconut sugar is also suitable for people with diabetes.

 Nutrient-rich and healthy

-In addition to the positive effects on blood sugar levels, coconut sugar, but also other health can promote health.
+In addition to the positive effects on blood sugar levels, coconut sugar and other health can promote health.
 It contains, for example, a lot of magnesium, potassium, iron, zinc, boron, copper, and sulfur.
 These mineral and trace elements are an essential part of our daily diet and should always be taken in the optimal ratio.
 Coconut sugar, therefore, offers a very healthy alternative to conventional sugar and sweeteners, which usually have few nutrients.